 2. If you experience trouble sleeping, tremors or stress, you might be drinking too much coffee.

 3. Moderate coffee consumption can decrease the risk of type 2 diabetes, Parkinson’s disease, and liver cancer.

-4. Those who are have trouble controlling their blood pressure or sugar levels should not drink coffee or switch to decaf.
+4. Those who have trouble controlling their blood pressure or sugar levels should switch to decaf or avoid coffee altogether.

 1. Filter Your Coffee

 Coffee contains something called cafestol which can trigger the release of LDL cholesterol.

 When you brew coffee through a filter, this stuff gets left behind and no longer becomes a problem.